ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-pkelly55/thesis.md

 # Introduction

 This is my first edit.
+My project is IPLOCK a framework for site security protecting against hackers and bots.
 This chapter describes your completed senior thesis work, including the overall aims  and the background motivating your research.
 Whenever possible, you should use one or more concrete examples and technical diagrams.